-From left, Keith Walker and Matt Sconce, founders of Movie Heroes, have added Hanford's Metro 4 theater to their subscription movie service network.
-Photo contributed.
+From left, Keith Walker and Matt Sconce, founders of Movie Heroes, added Hanford's Metro 4 theater to their subscription movie service network in 2017.
+It closed Saturday Photo contributed.

 Written by Edward Smith